 Rather than producing a clear or singular reading as a landscape, Suparichit is one of those strange and wonderful places that seems to contain a symphony of opposite and parallel identities: Wasteland.
 Wetland.
 Place.
 Non-place.
 Land.
 Landscape.
 Product.
 By-product.
 Each of these monikers is equally valid, and simultaneous.
 These dialectics are reflected in the in the daily life of the territory, where cattle can still be seen grazing and swimming in the margins of the wetlands, overseen by local Cowboys (“Hasu Kayuva”) who now use the elevated promontory of the piles to keep prospect on their animals.
 Seeds dispersed by wind and birds and foot traffic give rise to spontaneous trees shrubs and creepers, emerging in the rich substrates of discarded topsoil, concrete rubble or scattered heaps of shattered porcelain.
 To be on the lookout for cobras is a common warning.

 Inscribed into these atomized landscape fragments are stories of all kinds: Of traditional agricultural communities contemplating the return of the monsoons, of contemporary developers crunching their returns on investment, of women carrying the day’s laundry back and forth.
-The sounds of human laughter mix with the stern thunder of cattle calls, the constant metallic clamour of nearby construction, the guttural cries of migratory cormorants, and the howling of feral urban dogs, all mixing together, yet never quite in harmony.
+The sounds of human laughter mix with the stern thunder of cattle calls, the constant metallic clamor of nearby construction, the guttural cries of migratory cormorants, and the howling of feral urban dogs, all mixing together, yet never quite in harmony.
 In other words, it is a thriving novel ecosystem that has many layers of use and social-ecological complexity.

 What we Did: